lap-jo/whispers-of-verses/content/poems/ode-to-friendship.md

 draft: false
 ---

-"For the one who showed me love."
+*For the one who showed me love.*

-To the one who makes my world so bright,
+*To the one who makes my world so bright,*

-In your love, I find my guiding light.
+*In your love, I find my guiding light.*

-Through all life's storms, you're my sturdy tree,
+*Through all life's storms, you're my sturdy tree,*

-My source of joy and endless glee.
+*My source of joy and endless glee.*

 ___

-Your smile, a sunbeam on my darkest day,
+*Your smile, a sunbeam on my darkest day,*

-In your arms, all my worries melt away.
+*In your arms, all my worries melt away.*

-With you, my love, I've found my home,
+*With you, my love, I've found my home,*

-In your embrace, I'll never roam.
+*In your embrace, I'll never roam.*

 ___

-You lift me up when I am down,
+*You lift me up when I am down,*

-In your laughter, I've found my crown.
+*In your laughter, I've found my crown.*

-With every word, with every touch,
+*With every word, with every touch,*

-You've shown me love means oh so much.
+*You've shown me love means oh so much.*

 ___

-Through thick and thin, you're always near,
+*Through thick and thin, you're always near,*

-Your love is constant, crystal clear.
+*Your love is constant, crystal clear.*

-In your presence, my heart's at ease,
+*In your presence, my heart's at ease,*

-With you, I've found my perfect peace.
+*With you, I've found my perfect peace.*

 ___

-So here's a poem, a gift from me,
+*So here's a poem, a gift from me,*

-To the one who holds my heart with glee.
+*To the one who holds my heart with glee.*

-You're my joy, my love, my destiny,
+*You're my joy, my love, my destiny,*

-Forever and always, together we'll be.
+*Forever and always, together we'll be.*

 ___